-Mission: To improve the health of students and families through education, environmental changes, and opportunities to establish life-long nutrition and physical activity habits.
+Mission: To improve the health of students, families, and staff through education, environmental changes, and opportunities to establish life-long positive nutrition, physical activity, and mental health habits.

 Vision: A district that fosters a culture of healthy active learners

 The district will encourage a comprehensive learning environment for developing and practicing lifelong wellness behaviors

 The district will provide opportunities for students to engage in physical activity.

 The district will support and promote proper dietary habits contributing to students' health status and academic performance.

 The district will support employees by promoting a healthy lifestyle.

 Greeley Evans School District 6 is now accepting applications for elementary and middle school parents to join the Student Wellness Committeee!
 Join with district and community members to work towards improving the health and wellness of students in district 6!

 Student Wellness Policy CommitteeThe Student Wellness Policy Committee meets four times per school year.
 The committee is made up of nutrition professionals, P.E. teachers, district administrators, School Board members, school nurses, parents, wellness advocates, and community members.
 (See Student Wellness Committee Members HERE).
 These individuals have a passion for wellness and understand the importance of proper nutrition and adequate physical activity in our schools.
 This group makes recommendations for school wellness, plans for the implementation of the wellness policy, evaluates the progress the schools have made, and reports this progress to the public.
 If you are interested in getting involved with school wellness, please contact the district's Wellness Specialist at 970-348-6622 or by emailing District6-Wellness@greeleyschools.org.
 Or, if you would like to join the committee, please fill out this application and return to District6-Wellness@greeleyschools.org.